zukiapp/documentation/README.md

 SCREENSHOT

-You can search an issue by key or you can search by content.
+You can search an issue by key or you can search it by content.
 The search looks at the content of comments, description and summary.

 JIRA filters
 ------------